gongxinheng/prework-repo/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-* [x] Different colors for priority text and due date.
+* [x] Different colors for priority text and due date
-* Allow user select and remove more than one items as a time (also can add `remove all`)
+* [ ] Allow user to remove all items at once
 * Add more information about the item added, like the date time
-* Sort the list by lexicographic order/date time added
+* [x] Sort the list by due date
-* Identify numbers or URLs items and allow the user to visit the URL directly or call the phone number.
+* [ ] Identify numbers or URLs items and allow the user to visit the URL directly or call the phone number
-* Allow users to login and edit their own list
+* [ ] Allow users to login and edit their own list
 * To be continued...

 ## Video Walkthrough